History and Social Studies

 United States History (Required, Grade 11)

-In U.S. History students survey the political, social, and cultural history of the United States between 1607 and 2014.
+In U.S. History students survey the political, social, and cultural history of the United States between 1607 and contemporary times.
 Students use a textbook and accompanying primary documents to master content and sharpen their critical reading and analytical skills.
-Topics include the colonial era, the Revolution and development of the federal government, the early national period, antebellum expansion and reform, the Civil War and Reconstruction, the Progressive Era and U.S. Imperialism, the 1920s and Great Depression, the Cold War, and post-World War II society and politics.
+Core topics include the American Revolution and development of the federal government, the Civil War and Reconstruction, 20th Century American foreign policy, the Great Depression and Second World War, the Cold War, and the Civil Rights Movement.
 Emphasizing both change and continuity across historical eras, the course strives to enhance students' understanding of the diverse experiences and ideas that have shaped the United States.
 Tests and other assignments assess students' understanding of broad patterns and key details of the course content.
 Written work includes frequent in-class and take-home assignments, along with a formal research paper.
-This course may be used as the basis for preparation for the Advanced Placement examination in U.S. History.
+With additional individual preparation, this course may be used as the basis for preparation for the Advanced Placement examination in U.S. History.

 Advanced U.S. History Seminar

 The Advanced U.S. History seminar introduces seniors to historiography, the study of how historians constantly engage in a process of reinterpreting and rewriting history.
 Starting with the assumption that all history is “revisionist history,” the course highlights the dramatic changes that American history has undergone over the course of the past century.
 Students read a variety of scholarly accounts of selected eras and themes, including the Revolution and Constitution, the "Age of Jackson," slavery, the American West, and Reconstruction.
 For each topic, we examine the questions that guide historians’ inquiry, scrutinize their underlying assumptions, and think critically about whose perspectives are included and whose are absent.
-Students write analytical essays at the end of each unit and complete a formal eight-to-ten-page research paper on a topic of their choice.
+Students write analytical essays at the end of each unit and complete other short written assignments throughout the semester.

 Government and Citizenship